 Setting the scene

 Chatbots are software programs that interact with users through conversation.
-Nowadays, chatbots are commonly accessed through web interfaces such as live chat software to aid with customer service, but this wasn’t always the case.
+Nowadays, you can access chatbots commonly through web interfaces such as live chat software to aid with customer service.
+But this wasn’t always the case.

 The chatbot timeline begins with ELIZA in 1964, a tongue-in-cheek simulation of a therapist in bot form.
 Around the same time, AI was beginning to find its first (shaky) feet in the form of Shakey the Robot.

 Then, in 1995, the Artificial Linguistic Internet Computer Entity (A.L.I.C.E) was launched.
 This chatbot was one of the first to display natural language processing or NLP, and an early form of artificial intelligence.
-Alice won the Loebner Prize for the most human-like computer program, an annual contest that had been launched only five years earlier.
+Alice won the Loebner Prize for the most human-like computer program, an annual contest created only five years earlier.

 By the mid-90s, chatbots were in the early stages of development.
 They were young, new, and exciting.
 But no chatbot gained the level of interest and welcome that Furby did.